kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-1/index.md

   - firmware
   - uart
   - programming
-  - backlog
 ---

 This series of posts will (hopefully) cover a reverse-engineering attempt of a set-top box from a local ISP/TV provider.

-This (first) part is a backlog of things that I found out back in 2022/2023.
+This (first) part is a backstory of things that I found out back in 2022/2023.
 Almost a year has passed since then and I have taken up the "project" once again, to hopefully approach things from a different angle - but more on that later.

 !!! warning	 "Note"
 	This article is written for informational and educational purposes only.